appsody/website/content/docs/stacks/stacks-overview.md

 # Appsody Stacks

 Appsody provides pre-configured application stacks that enable rapid development of quality microservice-based applications.
-Stacks include a base container image and project templates.

-Appsody stacks include language runtimes, frameworks and any additional libraries and tools that are required to simplify your local application development.
+Stacks include a base container image and project templates, which provide the language runtimes, frameworks, and any additional libraries and tools that you need for local development.
 Stacks are an easy way to manage consistency and adopt best practices across many applications.

 ---